Italian Plus Size Model Elisa D’Ospina

 To me it means freedom.
-And what I want, my little revolution wants to ensure that fashion becomes expression, form of art but also a form of freedom.
-Women should be free to find in stores their sizes, to dress as they like and not with diktat
+And what I want, my little revolution wants to ensure that fashion becomes an expression, a form of art but also a form of freedom.
+Women should be free to find in stores their sizes, to dress as they like and not with a diktat

-You are breaking the beauty standards today, how do you feel being a role model for so many woman’s?
+You are breaking the beauty standards today, how do you feel being a role model for so many women?